asyncapi/vs-asyncapi-preview/README.md

 AsyncAPI Preview was simplified and reworked from scratch to use the latest [@asyncapi/asyncapi-react](https://github.com/asyncapi/asyncapi-react/tree/next), removing old dependencies on Express, socket.io and js-yaml with better startup performance and bundle size.

 You can open AsyncAPI Preview from the editor title/context menu.
-(If you don't see that button, you can use `shift+command+P` to open command palette and select `Preview AsyncAPI`.)
+(If you don't see that button, you can use `shift+command+P` to open command palette and select `Preview AsyncAPI`)

 ![AsyncAPI Preview](docs/asyncapi-editor-title-context.png)